Logo

-Christopher John Reuel Tolkien was an English and naturalised French academic editor.
+Christopher John Reuel Tolkien was an English and naturalised French academic editor and writer.

 2.

-The son of author and academic JR R Tolkien, Christopher Tolkien edited much of his father's posthumously published work, including The Silmarillion and the 12-volume series The History of Middle-Earth.
+The son of the author and academic JR R Tolkien, Christopher edited 24 volumes based on his father's posthumously published work, including The Silmarillion and the 12-volume series The History of Middle-Earth, a task that took 45 years.

 3.